tinytag/tinytag/README.md

   * Pure Python, no dependencies
   * Supports Python 3.7 or higher
   * High test coverage
-  * A few hundred lines of code (just include it in your project!)
+  * Small, portable library

+## Usage

-tinytag only provides the minimum needed for _reading_ meta-data.
-It can determine track number, total tracks, title, artist, album, year, duration and any more.
+tinytag only provides the minimum needed for _reading_ metadata, and presents it in a simple format.
+It can determine track number, total tracks, title, artist, album, year, duration and more.

     from tinytag import TinyTag
-    tag = TinyTag.get('/some/music.mp3')
+    tag: TinyTag = TinyTag.get('/some/music.mp3')
-    print('This track is by %s.' % tag.artist)
+    print(f'This track is by {tag.artist}.')
-    print('It is %f seconds long.' % tag.duration)
+    print(f'It is {tag.duration:.2f} seconds long.')

 Alternatively you can use tinytag directly on the command line:

-    $ python -m tinytag --format csv /some/music.mp3
+    $ python3 -m tinytag --format csv /some/music.mp3
     > {"filename": "/some/music.mp3", "filesize": 30212227, "album": "Album", "albumartist": "Artist", "artist": "Artist", "audio_offset": null, "bitrate": 256, "channels": 2, "comment": null, "composer": null, "disc": "1", "disc_total": null, "duration": 10, "genre": null, "samplerate": 44100, "title": "Title", "track": "5", "track_total": null, "year": "2012"}

-Check `python -m tinytag --help` for all CLI options, for example other output formats.
+Check `python3 -m tinytag --help` for all CLI options, for example other output formats.

+Support for changing/writing metadata will not be added, use another library for this.

+### Supported Files

-To receive a list of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant:
+To receive a tuple of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant:

     TinyTag.SUPPORTED_FILE_EXTENSIONS

-Alternatively, check if a file is supported:
+Alternatively, check if a file is supported by providing its path:

     is_supported = TinyTag.is_supported('/some/music.mp3')

-List of possible attributes you can get with TinyTag:
+### Common Metadata

+tinytag provides some common attributes, which always contain a single value.
+These are helpful when you need quick access to common metadata fields or audio properties.

     tag.album         # album as string
     tag.albumartist   # album artist as string
     tag.artist        # artist name as string
-    tag.audio_offset  # number of bytes before audio data begins tag.bitdepth      # bit depth for lossless audio tag.bitrate       # bitrate in kBits/s
+    tag.bitdepth      # bit depth for lossless audio tag.bitrate       # bitrate in kBits/s
     tag.comment       # file comment as string
     tag.composer      # composer as string
     tag.disc          # disc number
     tag.disc_total    # the total number of discs tag.duration      # duration of the song in seconds